earth-metabolome-initiative/metrin-kg/README.md

 ## Class-overview

-For visualization of class overview and data schema, visit the [sparql-editor powered endpoint](https://github.com/sib-swiss/sparql-editor/metrin-kg) and click on the class overview icon at the top-left corner of the page.
+For visualization of class overview and data schema, visit the [sparql-editor powered endpoint](https://sib-swiss.github.io/sparql-editor/metrin-kg) and click on the class overview icon at the top-left corner of the page.

 You can also open [sparql_editor_metrin-kg.html](https://github.com/earth-metabolome-initiative/metrin-kg/blob/main/sparql_editor_index_metrin-kg.html) in a browser and visualize the class-overview.
-For instructions on how to generate this file, refer to following github repos: [sparql-editor](https://github.com/sib-swiss/sparql-editor), [sparql-examples](https://github.com/sib-swiss/sparql-examples), and our own [fork of void-generator](https://github.com/mdrishti/void-generator-c).
+For instructions on how to generate this file, refer to following github repos: [sparql-editor](https://github.com/sib-swiss/sparql-editor), [sparql-examples](https://github.com/sib-swiss/sparql-examples), and our [fork of void-generator](https://github.com/mdrishti/void-generator-c).